giorgia-nadizar/slides/VuAmsterdam/index.md

 # Relevance

-- Combination of softness and modularity → vast design freedom
+- Combination of softness and modularity → large design freedom
 - Reconfigurability, self-assembly → robot factory
 - Embodied cognition paradigm → intelligence does not only reside in the brain
 - Bio-inspired features → study real world phenomena for ALife